feelfree69/pps5330/README.md

 - serial remote control (needs re-wiring of button input pins)

 ## HISTORY

+ - 199b7
+    - partly revised button handling (using timer interrupt for debouncing)
+    - added seperate Contrast / Backlit settings like in original firmware, with backlit timeout in minutes

  - 199b6
     - added calibration of internal ADC measurements for U and I